CosmicHorrorDev/pubproxpy/README.md

 ## Documentation

 Getting proxies is fully handled by the `ProxyFetcher` class.
 There are several parameters you can pass on initialization, by using `set_params`, or by using `update_params` to narrow down the proxies to a suitable range.
-From there you can just call `get_proxy` to receive a proxy in the form of `{ip-address}:{port-number}` or `get_proxies(amount)` to receive a list of `amount` proxies.
+From there you can just call `get_proxy` to receive a proxy in the form of `{ip-address}:{port-number}` or call `get_proxies(amount)` to receive a list of `amount` proxies.
 Also there is an internal blacklist to ensure that the same proxy ip and port combo will not be used more than once per `ProxyFetcher`.

 ### `ProxyFetcher` Parameters